matt-dinh13/matt-dinh-blog/README.md

    - Check TypeScript types for Next.js 15 compatibility
    - Verify all imports and component paths
    - Ensure proper Promise handling for params

+## 🔒 Security

+This repository is public and serves as a proof of concept.
+For security:

+- **Environment Variables**: Never commit `.env` files
+- **API Keys**: Use environment variables for all secrets
+- **Database**: Use separate databases for development and production
+- **Access Control**: Implement proper authentication and authorization

+See [SECURITY.md](./SECURITY.md) for detailed security guidelines.

 ## 📄 License